day8/re-frame/README.md

 Perhaps:

-1. You want to develop an [SPA] in ClojureScript, and you are looking for a framework
+1. You want to develop an [SPA] in ClojureScript, and you are looking for a framework.
 2. You believe Facebook did something magnificent when it created React, and you are curious about the further implications.
 Is the combination of `reactive programming`, `functional programming` and `immutable data` going to